devlaming/mgreml/README.md

 Estimates converged after 25 BFGS iterations
 ```

+Notice that the option `--rho-genetic` cannot be combined with `--genetic-model` and, similarly, that `--rho-environment` cannot be combined with `--environment-model`.

 In addition, for the specific case of no genetic variance at all, `mgreml` also has the custom option `--no-var-genetic`.
 This enforces genetic variance to be absent for all traits in your data.
 E.g. the following command

 ```